DanielaBarbosa13/AI-Assisted-Database-Group-Project/README.md

-AI-Assisted-Database-Group-Project
+AI-Assisted Database Group Project

-Overview 🧠
+📌 Project Overview

 This project aims to create an AI-integrated database that allows users to request information in a conversational manner rather than using traditional command-line queries.
 The AI component, powered by OpenAI's NLP model, will also provide insights into compiled data upon user request.

 Our initial goal is to build a generic template database, which can later be specialized for industries such as healthcare or education.

-Technologies Used 🛠️
+🛠️ Technologies Used

 🐍 Python – Main programming language for backend development.